 - how to uncover frustration from the camouflage of behaviour and emotion

 - how to help children form nonviolent intentions

 - how to prime adaptation and help futilities sink in

 - how to help children grow out of the aggression problem

 The tuition fee for taking Making Sense of Aggression through continuing education is $125.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the DVD set is desired, the tuition fee is $175.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.